Universal Credit has started to replace six different benefits for working age claimants. These are:

 Your Universal Credit will be paid monthly.
 You will need to ensure you pay your rent and bills and also have enough left for essentials, such as food, throughout the month.
 If you are part of a couple, you will have to do this with your partner.

-You can find money guidance and links to useful websites on our money guidance pages.
+You can find money guidance and links to useful websites on our money guidance page.

 You can get advice on budgeting, managing money as a couple and access a free budget planner at the Money Advice Service website.

-If you have problems managing your money or are in debt, we have a range of specialist services that may be able to help.
+If you have problems managing your money or are in debt, we may be able to help.
 By talking to us, we will understand what you need and will refer you to a service that can help you.